Method Man & Redman

 Method Man often gives a shout out to Redman on tracks that do not feature Redman; this usually comes in the form of "What up, Doc!" referring to Redman's alias "Funk Doctor Spock".
-In 2001, they starred alongside each other in the stoner film How High.
+In 2001, they starred alongside each other as leading roles in the stoner film How High.
 In 2004, the duo also starred in a short-lived Fox sitcom, titled Method & Red, however they later disowned the series due to lack of creative control.

 History

 The duo have known each other for a long time before signing with Def Jam.
 While at Def Jam, they reunited in 1994 on tour and met again in 1995 in the recording studio of West Coast hip hop legend Tupac "2Pac" Shakur.
 They recorded "Got My Mind Made Up" for Shakur's multi-platinum album All Eyez on Me (1996).
 After this they had friendly battles freestyling with each other on Yo!
 MTV Raps, which ultimately led to their collaborative debut single "How High".
 In 1999, the two rappers appeared together on "Rap Phenomenon" from The Notorious B.I.G. posthumous album Born Again.

 On May 7, 2009, in promotion for their second studio album, Method Man & Redman released a mixtape titled Lights Out, which was hosted by DJ Green Lantern.
 In 2013, Method Man and Redman previewed a new track called "Lookin’ Fly Too" featuring Ehikmostz.

+In March 2025, during a podcast interview, Redman claimed that his "circle was very small", confirming that he and Method Man "don't hang out like [they] usually do" on a collaborative level, due to personal reasons.
+As this statement was made public, the future of the duo remains unknown.